ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 * **Flexible scaling**

-    * Ideal for dynamic and burst workloads where compute demand fluctuates.
+    Ideal for dynamic and burst workloads where compute demand fluctuates.

-    * Users can scale up or down as needed without long-term commitments.

 ## LSF PAYGo features
 {: #paygo-feature}

-The LSF Pay-As-You-Go (PAYGo) feature enables a flexible pricing model for {{site.data.keyword.spectrum_full_notm}} clusters based on vCPU usage per hour.
+The LSF PAYGo feature enables a flexible pricing model for {{site.data.keyword.spectrum_full_notm}} clusters based on vCPU usage per hour.
 With this solution, the users are billed proportionally for the compute resources that are consumed.
 This eliminates the need for upfront licensing costs.

 ### **PAYGo Image Design**
 {: #paygo-image-design}